Convex and quasiconvex functions in metric graphs: Convex functions

-\begin{re} Keeping in mind that the only convex functions on a circle are the constants, we have that when $u$ is a convex function on $\Gamma,$ then $u$ is constant on every closed minimal path. \end{re}
+\begin{remark} Keeping in mind that the only convex functions on a circle are the constants, we have that when $u$ is a convex function on $\Gamma,$ then $u$ is constant on every closed minimal path. \end{remark}

 Now, we need to introduce the notion of viscosity sub(super)-solution to the problem